iUnstable0/SWM-Edited/README.md

 # Features

-List of features of the modden Script-Ware that official Script-Ware doesn't have!
+List of features of the modded Script-Ware that official Script-Ware doesn't have!

 - Better autocompletion
 - Supports roblox and exploit functions (Syntax highlighting and autocompletion)